oracle-livelabs/sprints/analytics/sprint-oac-add-custom-map-background/sprint-add-custom-map-background.md

 >**Note:** You must have the **BI Service Admin** role in order to complete the following steps.

-1. From your OAC homepage click on the hamburger icon in the top left then click on **Console**.
+1. From your OAC homepage, click on the hamburger icon in the top left and select **Console**.

     ![OAC Homepage](images/oac-homepage.png)

-2. From the Console page select **Maps**.
+2. From the Console page, select **Maps**.

     ![OAC Console Page](images/oac-console-page.png)